daguilarm/laravel-action-forms/README.md

 </x-form>
 ```

+An `form` field, has also a list of custom parameters like:

+## model

+It is the current model, for model binding.

+## key

+It is the current model id value, for model binding.

 The soported methods for the form are:

 - **post**: Is the default value if you keep this attribute empty.
 Will send a `POST` `_method` to **Laravel**.